taylorhackbart/taylorsbio/README.md

 # Taylors Bio (homework 2)

 ## Description
- This website includes a section about my background, some fun facts about me, photos of my some important people in my life, and my contact information.
+ This website includes a section about my background, some fun facts about me, projects I have worked on, and my contact information.
 On my main page (Home aka index.html) I mostly talked about my time in Mexico because that was a unique few months of my life.
 I included a few fun facts about me to give you more insight into my life outside of Mexico.
- On my Portfolio page, I have some photos of my favorite people (and dog).
-The first photo is of my boyfriend, Jackson, and I, and the second photo was taken in San Diego with Karsen, Madeline and Chongo (the dog).
-You can then see me diving in a cenote, another photo of Jackson and I when it snowed in September in Denver, CO.
-Then you'll see two photos of our dog, Osa, and below that is Karsen and I, then Madeline, Luke and I.
+ On my Portfolio page, I have a few projects that we have worked on in class.
+I chose our "Let's Hit the Slopes" because it includes different APIs we used.
+The random password generator was a fun project to work on because it was te beginning of using functions and alerts to generate outcomes.
+The day planner used primarily javascript to generate the page and used local storage.
+I included a link to my resume at the bottom, but this will be updated to a tech resume as the course continues.
- My contact page allows you contact me about any questions you may have.
-I also have included the links to my social media websites and my email information.
+ My contact page includes the links to my LinkedIn and GitHub sites, and my email information.

 ## Installation
-  Fork all of the files over to your own GitHub to make changes. (still not sure what this portion is)
+  Fork all of the files over to your own GitHub to make changes.

 ## Usage
-  Instructions are not needed for this webpage (still not sure what this portion is)
+  Instructions are not needed for this webpage

 ## Technologies Used
  To create these pages, I mainly used BootStrap.
-I did use a small amount of JavaScript for my navagation bars, so the JavaScript links are towards the bottom of each html page.
+I did use a small amount of JavaScript for my navigation bars, so the JavaScript links are towards the bottom of each html page.
  I created many different columns and rows throughout my documents, and these change based on the browser size.
-If you are viewing on a mobile phone, the navagation bar will be a dropdown menu, but if you are viewing on a tablet or desktop in full screen, the navagation bar will be placed at the top with direct links-no dropdown menu.
+If you are viewing on a mobile phone, the navigation bar will be a dropdown menu, but if you are viewing on a tablet or desktop in full screen, the navigation bar will be placed at the top with direct links-no dropdown menu.
- I used GoogleFonts for the fonts on all three pages- the Home and Portfolio pages are styled in "Roboto", while the contact page is styled in "Roboto Mono"
+ I used GoogleFonts for the fonts on all three pages styled in "Roboto".

 ## Problems I faced
   It was unclear to me that I had to link my JavaScript into my html pages, so it took awhile to get my NavBar working in mobile view.
 Once that was linked, I was able to use my NavBar in every view.